Views

 Saving and managing views (admins only)

-Workspace admins see three extra actions in the view picker:
+Workspace admins see four extra actions in the view picker:

 • Save current as new view — prompts for a name, then saves the current filters + sort.
 Names must be unique within the table.